Cost Comparison

 Cost Tiers by State

-The following table categorizes states by their typical cost tier for training and certification in Marine Engineering and Mechanics:
+The following table categorizes states by the typical cost tier for becoming an outboard marine mechanic, based on general trends in education and licensing costs in the field of Marine Engineering and Mechanics.

 Bottom Line